-The school has a regular visit from a school nurse from the Swan Health Service.
+The school has access to a school nurse from the Swan Health Service.
 The following screening program is carried out:

 - Kindergarten (with follow up in Pre Primary) health appraisal (vision, hearing and other health issues on request. - Year 1: A health appraisal if not done previously is offered. - Year 6: Vision screening.